4wardEnergyResearch/SoWeiT-Connected/README.md

 ## Description

 The direct line system in Thannhausen connects eight consumer with one photovoltaic system.
 Each consumer is connected to the direct line system as well as to the public grid.
-A control regime is needed, to decide wether a consumer is connected to the direct line system or the the public grid.
+A control regime is needed, to decide whether a consumer is connected to the direct line system or the public grid.
 The program code the control regime is based on can be found in the function *SoWeiT_Connected_Optimierer.py*.
 A testing function *SoWeiT_Connected_Testfunktion.py* which calls the optimizer and calculates the switching process for two example days is available too.

 For normal operation, the following rules apply for the control regime: